 Jean Gerard Leigh died in 2012 at the age of 88.
 Her part in one of military history’s greatest hoaxes should be acknowledged, but the role played by a dead tramp from should never be forgotten.

 Operation Mincemeat was made into a movie, The Man Who Never Was, in 1956.
-Now, a new film is being made about the deception, with Colin Firth playing the role of Montague.
+Now, a new version of the story has been made into a movie, Operation Mincemeat, with Colin Firth playing the role of Montague.

 Michael’s body lies in Spain’s Huelva cemetery.
 His achievements in death saved the lives of thousands of British, American and Canadian soldiers, brought about the end of Benito Mussolini’s reign in Italy and altered the course of the entire war, not to mention spawning two feature films and several books… pretty good going for a dead tramp who never had a chance in life.

 Dead men tell no tales…?
-Try telling that Glyndwr Michael.
+Try telling that to Glyndwr Michael.

 You can check out the video version of this blog on my YouTube channel, History Twist.
 If you enjoy the video, hit the ‘Like’ button on YouTube — and don’t forget to subscribe to the channel!